-TION VIII: PATIENT CARE - Planning & Follow-up (demonstrate iciency in recommending and implementing a therapeutic plan) Final Caara • Final Score 1.
-2.1 - 2.3, 3.1 - 3.4; PPCP: Plan, Implement & Follow-up Creates and implements a monitoring plan to assess the outcomes of drug therapy for a patient.
+pro FION VIII: PATIENT CARE - Planning & Follow-up (demonstrate iciency in recommending and implementing a therapeutic plan) 2.1 - 2.3, 3.1 - 3.4; PPCP: Plan, Implement & Follow-up Final Score 1.
+Creates and implements a monitoring plan to assess the outcomes of drug therapy for a patient.
 2. Develops a plan to improve safety and adherence.
 3. Designs, evaluates, and adjusts regimens for optimal outcomes, incorporating pharmacokinetic, formulation data, and routes of administration based upon patient physiologic parameters, response to therapy, formulary, and socio-economic status.
 4. Prospectively measures and develops a plan to record and track a patient's therapeutic response and toxicity to drug therapy to improve outcomes 5.
 Identifies, assesses, and appropriately reports drug-related problems, adverse events, and toxicities.
 6. Assures proper follow-up and transition of care throughout the healthcare system.
-Com ments:
+Con nments: